bloodbee/website/content/posts/2020-05-15-summary-of-6-months-of-professional-masters-degree.md

 I can only recommend the professional master's degree, which allows you to learn, to work for 2 years, but also to pay for the school, which is quite expensive (about 9000€ / year).

-I met collaborators, friends and kind people who I think I will remember for the rest of my life.
+I met collaborators, friends and kind people who I think I will remember for the rest of my life. <i class="color-danger fas fa-heart"></i>